 Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated February 24, 2016, Maple Leaf Short Duration 2016 Flow-Through Limited Partnership issued 339,077 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$8,476,925.
-Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf 2016 Short Duration Flow-Through Limited Partnership - Québec Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.
+Pursuant to a liquidity alternative outlined in the prospectus of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership, all units of Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - Québec Class were exchanged for redeemable Series A Shares of the Maple Leaf Resource Class.

-At the time of the rollover, the net asset value per unit calculated at the close of business on February 9, 2017 was \$17.48 per unit, and the after-tax return on an investment made in Maple Leaf 2016 Flow-Through Limited Partnership - Québec Class is estimated to be 81.99%, based on the net asset value and the capital at risk with respect to such investments as of such date.
+At the time of the rollover, the net asset value per unit calculated at the close of business on February 9, 2017 was \$17.48 per unit, and the after-tax return on an investment made in Maple Leaf Short Duration 2016 Flow-Through Limited Partnership - Québec Class is estimated to be 69.91%, based on the net asset value and the capital at risk with respect to such investments as of such date.
 The before-tax return is estimated to be -30.08%, based on the cost of the initial investment and net asset value as of such date.